 Those suffering with depression tend to be disinclined to interact, and I appreciate that extends to communicating via Skype.
 However, please remember that the voice part can be one way (me), and anyone who feels unable to talk can just type questions and responses, as ‘instant’ messages (no different to an email).
 That way I get the advantage of not having to type, which eases the strain on my bad neck.

-Please use the “Contact” button in the menu to get in touch: my reply will have my Skype address in the signature, if you are sending a “Skype” authorisation request make sure you put in some text indicating the nature of your communication, or I may block it on the assumption it is from a generous pulchritudinous lady in Africa who wants to be my special friend!
+When sending a “Skype” authorisation request make sure you put in some text indicating the nature of your communication, or I may block it on the assumption it is from a generous pulchritudinous lady in Africa who wants to be my special friend!

 Introduction and Background